mataxxx5/mokcy/README.md

 # Mocky

-A chrome extension to mock outgoing network request based on resource types from a provided .har file.
+A chrome extension that mocks outgoing network requests based on resource types with a mock extracted from provided .har file.

 ## How are request matched and mocked